takahi-i/hideout/README.rst

 Directory to Store Cache Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In default, Hideout saves the cache files in `caches` under the top project directory.
+In default, Hideout saves the cache files in :code:`caches` under the top project directory.
 If we specify the directory, we specify it with environment variable
 :code:`HIDEOUT_BASE_DIR`.